ruuda/noblit/docs/htree.md

 store the datoms themselves: they are sorted sets, not key-values maps.
 In other words, indexes are *covering indexes*.

-Trees in Noblit are based on B-trees, which means that datoms in the interior nodes are not repeated in the leaf nodes.
-(Unlike a B+ tree, which would store all datoms in leaf nodes, and repeat some in the interior nodes.)
+Trees in Noblit store every datom exactly once.
+Datoms in leaves are not repeated in interior nodes, unlike a B+ tree, which would store all datoms in leaf nodes, and repeat some datoms as midpoints in interior nodes.

 In addition to the midpoint datoms, tree nodes store *pending* datoms: datoms that need to be flushed into the leaves, but which we avoid as long as possible.
-This modification is what makes the tree a hitchhiker tree.
+This modification is what turns a B-tree into a hitchhiker tree.

 ## Disk Format